ChriT99/IoT_Project/README.md

 ## Main Idea

-"SuperBin" is a smart bin with the purpose to optimize the waste management system in a companies.
+"SuperBin" is a smart bin with the purpose to optimize the waste management system in companies.

 ## Documents